-Most players begin to think about the next stage of their careers after 13 seasons in the pros, the portion involving final contracts, farewell tours and the like.
-However, most players aren’t like Kyle Beckerman, who continued to improve and reach new heights for both club and country in 2012.
-The Claret-and-Cobalt captain led the Utah side to all-time highs in points and wins while appearing in two World Cup Qualifiers, captaining the U.S. in its January 2013 friendly against Canada and playing the full 90 in the Stars-and-Stripes’ historic August 2012 1-0 win against Mexico at the famed Estadio Azteca.
+Most players begin to think about the next stage of their careers after 14 seasons in the pros, the portion involving final contracts, farewell tours and the like.
+However, most players aren’t like Kyle Beckerman, who continued to improve and reach new heights for both club and country in 2013.
+Beckerman had one of the best seasons of his career for the Claret-and-Cobalt in 2013, solidifying his reputation as one MLS’s best players and one of the top defensive midfielders in the region.
+Beckerman ended the regular season with four goals and six assists for RSL.
+The Claret-and-Cobalt captain led the Utah side to the 2013 MLS Cup Final and 2013 U.S. Open Cup Final while appearing in 10 matches for the USMNT.
+Beckerman captained the U.S. squad in its January 2013 friendly against Canada and earned CONCACAF Gold Cup Final MVP honors in the U.S.’s tournament clinching win over Panama last summer.

-The 30-year-old Beckerman should continue to excel in 2013, a year in which he’ll make his 300th career MLS regular season appearance and continue to play a role for the USMNT as it continues its qualifying campaign for the 2014 World Cup Finals in Brazil.
-Hungry as ever, Beckerman will be ready to lead RSL right out of the gates in his 14th season in MLS.
+The 31-year-old Beckerman should continue to excel in 2014, a year in which he’ll make his case to be with the USMNT as it heads to the 2014 FIFA World Cup in Brazil.
+Hungry as ever, Beckerman will be ready to lead RSL right out of the gates in his 15th season in MLS.

 RSL: Via trade from Colorado Rapids on 7/16/07 in exchange for MF Mehdi Ballouchy.